A well-cooked cut of venison is a beautiful thing, but because of the nature of the meat and its source, storing it can be difficult.

 Reheating your venison with a skillet on the stove is generally considered the quick and dirty route, but as with all methods of reheating meat, you still need to make sure that you cook it for long enough that the heat penetrates all the way through the meat.

 This can mean that the meat ends up chewy and tough because you’re essentially cooking it a second time.
 Despite this, if done correctly, when using this method you can end up with some incredible results.

-When reheating your venison on a pan, the method is incredibly similar to when you cooked it the first time.
+When reheating your venison in a pan, the method is incredibly similar to when you cooked it the first time.

 If you’ve never heard the term sous vide before, don’t worry.
 It’s a French term and generally stays in professional kitchens, but the method is slowly spreading.
 This is because it’s actually the single best way to reheat any meat, hands down.

-If you’re serious about cooking and reheat a lot of meals, it might be worth considering buying a sous vide machine.
+If you’re serious about cooking and reheating a lot of meals, it might be worth considering buying a sous vide machine.

 The reason is simple.
 Sous vide literally means under vacuum.
 The method involves a pot of water, the food being reheated in a vacuum bag, and the sous vide system controlling the temperature.